Next Meeting: Tue, May 14 2013

 My Favorite Free SQL Server Tools

-Nancy Hidy Wilson, Chapter Leader Houston Area SQL Server User Group
+Nancy Hidy Wilson, SQL Server Service Engineer T-Systems

 We’ve all been there – an activity to do and we know we’ll need to do it again.
 We also know we probably are not the first DBA to need to do that particular task – surely someone else has already figured it out, scripted it and shared it.
 But, how do you know that script you found on the internet is reliable?
 Especially if you are new to SQL Server and don’t know whom to trust.
 I’ll share several reliable sources and the free stuff that all DBAs should have in their toolbox.